Nth-iteration-labs/contextual/README.md

 [R6](https://github.com/r-lib/R6) based R package facilitating the simulation and evaluation of context-free and contextual Multi-Armed Bandit policies or algorithms.

-The package has been developed to introduce a wider audience to the advanced sequential decision strategies offered by contextual bandit policies - and to ease the implementation, evaluation and dissemination of both existing and new contextual Multi-Armed Bandit algorithms and policies.
+The package has been developed to:

+* Introduce a wider audience to the advanced sequential decision strategies offered by contextual bandit policies
+* Ease the implementation, evaluation and dissemination of both existing and new contextual Multi-Armed Bandit algorithms and policies.

 Installation
 ------------